Dekamik/dvbcrud-go/README.md

 # dvbcrud-go

 Simple and generic wrapper for `github.com/jmoiron/sqlx` that handle common CRUD queries as well as conversion between rows and struct types.
-It does so through templating and reflection.
+It relies on formatting and reflection to achieve this.

 This module is useful for rapidly developing